Electrical Box Fill Calculator

 | #6 AWG | 5.00 cu in | Largest supported conductor basis |

-| Counted source | Allowance rule | Size basis |
+| Counted source | Allowance rule modeled | AWG basis |

 |---|---|---|

-| Insulated conductors | Each entering conductor that is spliced or terminated counts once | That conductor's AWG |
+| Insulated conductors | Each entered conductor that is spliced or terminated counts once. | That conductor size. |

-| Legacy/local grounds | All entered grounds count as one allowance | Largest grounding conductor entered |
+| Equipment grounds, legacy/local profile | All entered equipment grounding conductors count together as one allowance. | Largest grounding conductor entered. |

-| Device yokes or straps | Each yoke counts as two allowances | Largest conductor connected to that yoke |
+| Device yokes or straps | Each yoke counts as two allowances. | Largest conductor connected to the device yoke. |

-| Internal clamps | One or more internal clamps count as one allowance | Largest conductor present in the box |
+| Internal clamps | One or more internal clamps count as one allowance. | Largest conductor present in the box. |

-| Support fittings | Each fixture stud or hickey counts as one allowance | Largest conductor present in the box |
+| Support fittings | Each fixture stud or hickey counts as one allowance. | Largest conductor present in the box. |

-| Terminal block assemblies | Each assembly counts as one allowance when the adopted rule includes terminal-block fill | Largest conductor terminated to the assembly |
+| Terminal block assemblies | Each assembly counts once when the adopted rule includes terminal-block fill. | Largest conductor terminated to the assembly. |

 Safety Notes: